wimpysworld/nix-config/README.md

 ## Installing 💾

-- Boot off a .iso image created by this flake using `rebuild-iso` or `rebuild-mini-iso` (*see below*).
+- Boot off a .iso image created by this flake using `rebuild-iso` or `rebuild-mini-iso` (*see below*)
 - Put the .iso image on a USB drive
 - Boot the target computer from the USB drive
+- Two installation options are available:
-- Run `install-system <hostname> <username>` from a terminal.
+  1 Use the graphical Calamares installer to install an adhoc system 2 Run `install-system <hostname> <username>` from a terminal
- - The install script uses [Disko] to automatically partition and format the disks then uses my flake via `nixos-install` to complete a full system installation
+   - The install script uses [Disko] to automatically partition and format the disks, then uses my flake via `nixos-install` to complete a full-system installation
- - This flake is automatically copied to the target user's home directory as `~/Zero/nix-config`
+   - This flake is copied to the target user's home directory as `~/Zero/nix-config`
 - Make a cuppa 🫖
 - Reboot
 - Login and run `rebuild-home` (*see below*) from a terminal to complete the Home Manager configuration.